 - Host your own Halloween party in your dorm!
 Costumes mandatory.
 Yeah, it'll be cramped.
 But that's part of the fun.
 And if you need inspiration, Pinterest is crawling with Halloween ideas.

-- Oftentimes, criminal justice departments will set up a crime scene for students to explore—you can skip the paper skeletons and get the real thing!
+- Find haunted houses or Halloween parties hosted by different organizations on campus.
+The cafeteria will likely get in on the fun with themed foods and decorations.
+Plus, Criminal Justice departments often set up crime scenes for students to explore—you can skip the paper skeletons and get the real thing!

 Be safe

-You knew this part was coming, didn't you.
-Your mother probably says this all the time, but it bears repeating: be safe!
-Halloween is a big night for fun, but it also sees a huge spike in crime (including violent crime and assault), as well as personal injuries.
+You knew this part was coming, didn't you?
+Your mother probably says this all the time, but it bears repeating: Be safe!
+Halloween is a big night for fun, but it also sees a huge spike in crime (including violent crime and assault) as well as personal injuries.
 Tips for staying above the fray:

-- Travel in groups, and plan ahead so you’re always with at least one other person at all times.
+- Travel in groups and plan ahead so you’re always with at least one other person at all times.

 - Don't share your location publicly.
 However, it might be a good idea to share your location with a good friend temporarily, like for the duration of an evening you're out.